-Like all colours, Magic has a long enough history that you have a plethora of huge threats to choose from.
+Like all colors, Magic has a long enough history that you have a plethora of huge threats to choose from.
 Many of these can win the game outright if you’re in the right position.

-Here are some of the biggest, baddest, meanest creatures in mono-black:
+Here are some of the biggest, baddest, meanest creatures in mono Black:

 - Abyssal Persecutor